 FREE and open to the public

-Regular admission rates apply for the rest of the Museum
+Regular admission rates applied for the rest of the Museum

-Explore the underwater world of whales with these hands-on activities throughout the week.
+An exploration of the underwater world of whales with hands-on activities throughout the week.

 10 am – 11 am Biology

 Whales, dolphins, and porpoises are Cetaceans.
-Learn to tell them apart and compare their skeletons to human anatomy.
-Eat like a baleen whale and try to make a marine mammal that sinks. (i.e. What would make it sink?)
+Visitors learned to tell them apart and compare their skeletons to human anatomy.
+Visitors also explored eating like a baleen whale and tried to make a marine mammal that sinks. (i.e. What would make it sink?)

 12 pm – 1 pm Conservation

-Learn about the impact of human activity on whales.
-See how they become entangled and why this is dangerous.
-Try to find food amongst marine debris and see how hard it is to communicate underwater in a noisy ocean.
+Visitors learned about the impact of human activity on whales.
+An explanation was provided of how they become entangled and why this is dangerous, plus the difficulty of finding food amongst marine debris and seeing how hard it is to communicate underwater in a noisy ocean.

 2 pm – 3 pm Research

-See how scientists study whales and test your own research skills to answer important scientific questions about whales, dolphins, and porpoises.
+Visitors learned how scientists study whales and could test their own research skills to answer important scientific questions about whales, dolphins, and porpoises.

 also included with Museum Admission